Kartaverse/Reactor-Standalone/Install.md

 When Reactor Standalone downloads content, it stores the files on disk in your home folder by default in a sub-folder with the name "Reactor".
 The reason this is done is it means the same content can be made accessible to DaVinci Resolve, Fusion Studio, and Fusion Render Node.

-The home folder was chosen as it is not in a hidden directory, and the user as disk permissions to write files where without needing to take on administrator/sudo privileges.

 This is what the Reactor content folder looks like in a typical usage scenario:

 ![Content folder](Images/Reactor-Content-Folder.png)

-Inside of Fusion, the "Reactor:" PathMap folder entry has been updated compared to prior Reactor releases, so it now points to the content that is stored your user account's home folder at:
+With Reactor 4, the default Fusion based "Reactor:" PathMap folder location has changed so it points to the content that is stored in your user account's home folder at:

 `$HOME/Reactor/`